dipkasyap/DGFloldableTabbarControl/README.md

 # Usage
+1. Drag and drop DGFoldableTabbarControl folder from demo to your project.

-1. Place a View on your storyboard and assign DGFloldableTabbarControl class.
+2. Place a View on your storyboard and assign DGFloldableTabbarControl class.
-2. Drag outlet of that View on your controller.
+3. Drag outlet of that View on your controller.

         @IBOutlet weak var bottomBar: DGFloldableTabbarControl!

-2. Customize your tabbar as following
+4. Customize your tabbar as following

         self.bottomBar.options        = [BarOptions("Home", image: "home"),BarOptions("List", image: "category"),BarOptions("Search", image: "filter"),BarOptions("Dashboard", image: "my_collection"),BarOptions("Logout", image: "signout")]
         self.bottomBar.currentValue   = self.bottomBar.options[0]